freerailway/igmn/README.md

         formation: WhichNode WordList WhichNode WordList WhichNode WordList ...
         WordList: Word^Word^Word...^!Word^!Word^!Word...
-        (! means the node is not the word, no ! means the node is one of the word)
+        (! means the node is not the word, no ! means the node is one of the words)
-    Output: the extracted relationships including two numbers
+    Output: the extracted relationship including two numbers

         for Entity Distinction: NodeHeadword NodeModifier
         for Caulsality:         NodeCause NodeResult
         for Structure:          NodeMember NodeEntirety
 ### I want to test a different dataset
-1. You need to generate dependency trees from every sentence in your dataset.
+1. You need to generate dependency trees from the sentences in your dataset.
-2. We suggest you use the Stanford CoreNLP Toolkit (Manning et al., ACL 2014) to make sure the dependency tags are consistent.
+2. The Stanford CoreNLP Toolkit (Manning et al., ACL 2014) is suggested to make sure the dependency tags are consistent.
 3. You need to save the dependency trees in json files:

         ./dependencies/lesson_tf.json
         ./dependencies/question_tf.json
-with the same formation:
+following the formation:

-        lesson: {LessonID:{SentenceIndex:Tree}}
+        for Lessons:   {LessonID:{SentenceIndex:Tree}}
-        question: {QuestionID:[Tree Tree Tree ...]}
+        for Questions: {QuestionID:[Tree Tree Tree ...]}
         Tree:          [{NodeId:Word}, [[Head, Tail, Tag], [Head, Tail, Tag], ...]]
-        (Notice that the indices starts at 1)
+        (Notice that the indices start at 1)
 ### I want to work on the multiple choice questions
 Not suggested.
 But if you really need, you will face a number of engineering work to deal with the multiple choice formation.
 At least you need to:
 1. Combine the question stems and the options
-2. Make the results in a continuous space (finding a most similar answer is much effective than judge every option)
+2. Make the results in a continuous space
 ### I want to work on the diagram questions
 1. Extract the words, lines and arrows (and even the stick figures) from the diagram.
 Record their positions.
 2. Design your own rules based on the positions.
 You may refer to those introduced in the paper.
 3. Build the CERG based on your rules
-4. Embellish (dealing with "in this picture", "not in this picture", "how many appears", ect.)
+4. Dealing with expressions which are not suited to the CERG but indeed useful, such as "in this picture", "not in this picture", "how many xxx appear", ect.